 While you may find it easy to put a layer on underneath even when ordering the jacket in your regular size, if you’re going to need extra or bulkier layers (like for being outdoors in snowfall), consider getting the next size up.

 If you order from the Mountain Hardwear website, you can return your jacket within 60 days of the date of purchase.
 Note that the jacket has to be in its original condition, which means unworn and with the tags still attached.
 That means that you can try the jacket on for fit and comfort, but you shouldn’t test it out on a hike if you think you may return it.

-The women’s Exponent Jacket by Mountain Hardwear it comes in three colors: Black, Headlamp and Blue Print.
-It comes in five sizes: extra small, small, medium, large and extra large.
+The women’s Exponent Jacket by Mountain Hardwear comes in three colors: Black, Headlamp, and BluePrint.
+It comes in five sizes: extra small, small, medium, large, and extra large.
 You can find information about sizing and fit here.

 Other than colors and sizes (both available sizes and sizing information), the women’s Exponent is the same as the men’s in terms of fabrics, technology, performance, and fit.

 It’s practically impervious in anything but extra harsh conditions and it can easily pack away when you no longer need it.
 Unless you’re one of the few who has an issue with the fit, this jacket will be comfortable even with a warm layer underneath.
 With its 60-day return policy, we feel that there’s almost no reason to not give the Exponent a try.

 Lindsay started her freelance career in 2009 and writes about adventure sports and outdoor gear.
 As a columnist in New York, she also covers restaurants, nightlife and events.
 She loves hiking in the Hudson Valley, horseback riding and trying everything twice.